kubernetes/community/sig-testing/charter.md

 that make it easier for the community to write and run tests, and to contribute, analyze and act upon test results.

-We are not responsible for writing, fixing, nor actively troubleshooting the project's tests, as this is the responsibility of the respective test, feature, and subproject owners.
-We will however act as an escalation point of last resort for remediation if it is clear that misbehaving tests are harming the immediate health of the project.
+Although we are not responsible for ongoing test maintenance (see [Out of Scope] below), we will act as an escalation point of last resort for remediation if it is clear that misbehaving tests are harming the immediate health of the project.

 ### In scope